-Though the video game industry can be challenging to break into, there are a number of things that individuals interested in game design or development can do to increase the likelihood of landing one of these coveted jobs.
+There are a number of ways individuals interested in game design or development can increase the likelihood of landing one of these coveted jobs.

 According to Seif El-Nasr, most employers in the video game industry do not place a lot of weight on specific college degrees.
 What’s more important is that you can demonstrate you’re able to do the work.

-But while it may be possible for you to teach yourself the basics of design and/or coding, these things are certainly easier to learn in the structured setting of specific degree programs, where you can lean on professors, peers, and coursework to help you grow your skills.
+But while it may be possible for you to teach yourself the basics of design or coding, these things are certainly easier to learn in the structured setting of a degree program, where you can lean on professors, peers, and coursework to help you grow your skills.

-For that reason, video game developers and designers will often have earned an undergraduate or graduate degree in computer science.
-Degrees that offer specializations or concentrations specific to video game design can also help give future applicants a leg up on the competition by allowing them develop skills specific to the career that they will be seeking.
+For that reason, video game developers and designers often earn an undergraduate or graduate degree in computer science.
+Degrees that offer specializations or concentrations specific to video game design can also help give future applicants a leg up on the competition by allowing them to develop skills specific to the career they’re pursuing.

 Whether your portfolio consists of projects done out of personal interest, as a part of degree coursework, or for commercial gain doesn’t really matter.
 What matters is the quality of the product, and also the diversity in the portfolio.
-Demonstrating an ability to code, troubleshoot, and debug in different languages, for example, or design in multiple mediums and artistic styles, may help to differentiate job applicants.
+For example, demonstrating the ability to code, troubleshoot, and debug in different languages, or design in multiple mediums and artistic styles may help to differentiate job applicants.

 As with any career, the best way to break into an industry is to leverage your network and connections.
 Knowing someone who works at, or has worked at, a specific company means that you may be able to land an interview or earn a well-respected recommendation.

 Because professional networks usually grow out of work experience, this can be difficult for many recent college graduates who have not yet worked in the industry.
-For this reason, choosing a degree program with experiential learning opportunities that’s specifically tailored to video game development and/or design can open a lot of doors for graduates.
+For this reason, choosing a degree program with experiential learning opportunities specifically tailored to video game development or design can open many doors for graduates.
 In addition to allowing students to build experience and a portfolio of projects, it comes with a built-in network of faculty and peers.

 These degree programs are typically staffed by faculty who have worked in the industry, meaning that they have industry contacts that students can leverage when they are applying for jobs.
-Classmates, too, who are hired by different companies may become important contacts later in your career.
+Classmates who go on to work at various companies may also become important contacts later in your career.

-Taking part in industry competitions focused on video game design or development is another way that applicants can stand out from the crowd, Seif El-Nasr says, for a number of reasons.
+Taking part in industry competitions focused on video game design or development is another way that applicants can stand out from the crowd, Seif El-Nasr says.

 “In addition to demonstrating passion and initiative, participating in a competition will also allow you to show the ability to take criticism and hopefully incorporate it into a stronger end project,” Seif El-Nasr says.
 “This is an important part of working on a team, and a skill that hiring managers look for.”